phalcon-orphanage/docs/fr/api/Phalcon_Mvc_Model.rst

 public static *mixed*  **sum** ([*array* $parameters])

-Allows to calculate a summatory on a column that match the specified conditions
+Allows to calculate a sum on a column that match the specified conditions

 .. code-block:: php